strawberry-graphql/strawberry-django/docs/guide/optimizer.md

 The `projects` field will return either ResearchProjectType or ArtProjectType, matching on whether it is a ResearchProject or ArtProject.
-The optimizer will make sure to only select those fields from subclasses which are requested in the GraphQL query, just like normal.
+The optimizer will make sure to only select those fields from subclasses which are requested in the GraphQL query in the same way that it does normally.

 > [!WARNING]
 > The optimizer does not filter your QuerySet and Django will return